The Best Thing About Sundance 2020 Isn't Even Taylor Swift

 Also among our most highly-anticipated entries this year: Julie Taymor’s The Glorias, a biopic about Gloria Steinem starring Julianne Moore, Alicia Vikander, and Janelle Monáe; Shirley, a thriller about horror legend Shirley Jackson directed by Josephine Decker and starring Elizabeth Moss, Michael Stuhlbarg, and Odessa Young; Come Away, Pixar director Brenda Chapman’s live-action debut; Dee Rees’ The Last Thing He Wanted, based on a Joan Didion novel and starring Anne Hathaway as a DC-based journalist alongside Ben Affleck; Miranda July’s Kajillionaire; Liz Garbus’ Lost Girls; and obviously, Zola, Janicza Bravo’s wild true story movie inspired by Aziah Wells’ viral tweet-storm from 2016.
 (Bonus: it also stars none other than Nicholas Braun, aka Succession’s Cousin Greg!)

 One thing these films have in common?
 They’re all directed by women.
 That’s not such a surprise, given that Sundance has led the way in festivals pushing for inclusion worldwide.
-While Cannes has pledged to reach 50/50 by 2020 (we’ll see), and Venice struggles to showcase more than one woman director at a time, Sundance reached parity in its Main Competition slate in 2013, when half of the directors competing for its top prize happened to be women.
+While Cannes has pledged to reach 50/50 by 2020 (we’ll see), and Venice struggles to showcase more than one woman director at a time, Sundance is close to reaching gender parity in its competition slate.
 This year Sundance reports that of the 65 directors competing in the festival’s four categories, 46% are women, 38% are people of color, and 12% identify as LGBTQ+.

 That’s not perfect, but it does show a willingness by the festival organizers to continue to strive for diversity, as well as gender parity.
 Of the 112 films screened in the 2019 official selection, 40% were directed or co-directed by a woman, while 39% of directors competing in the four top categories were people of color, up 3% from 2018.